jamesplease/redux-resource/docs/requests/reading-resources.md

   merging it, specify `mergeMeta: false` on the action.

-3. When a `list` is passed, the IDs from the `resources` array on the action will added to the list.
+3. When a `list` is passed, the IDs from the `resources` array on the action will be added to the list.
 You may specify `mergeListIds: false` to _replace_ the existing list instead.

 ### Redux Resource XHR